 Dear New Frugal You,

 That can be a serious problem, especially for people like you who are already living on the edge financially.
-Let's see if we can't find some frugal answers for
+Let's see if we can't find some frugal answers for you.

-first and probably most important step is to have good info on how much you're currently spending and what your new income will be.
+The first and probably most important step is to have good info on how much you're currently spending and what your new income will be.
 You need to know how much you're short.

-you know how big a gap you're trying to close, you can begin the hunt for dollars.
+Once you know how big a gap you're trying to close, you can begin the hunt for dollars.
 We'll look at ideas from the simplest to the more severe.

 Expenses: Take a fresh look